claudiob/wp-taquilla/readme.txt

 Taquilla enables you to create and manage movies and results in your WP's admin area.
 No HTML knowledge is needed.
 A comfortable backend allows to easily edit movie data.
 You can include the movies into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Results can be imported from Excel format.

-The plugin was inspired by TobiasBg "WP-Table Reloaded"
+The plugin was inspired by TobiasBg "WP-Table Reloaded".

+The plugin has been tested with PHP 4.4.7.

 == Installation ==